UPDATE: Ordinance up for public hearing

-On Tuesday June 25, 2019, the Board of County Commissioners voted (2 to 1) to approve the Emergency Housing Ordinance (Ordinance 15792).
+On Tuesday June 25, 2019, the Board of County Commissioners (BoCC) voted (2 to 1) to approve the Emergency Housing Ordinance.
 The Ordinance became effective immediately.
-The County is in the process of updating the online Thurston County Code with the the new language.
+The BoCC renewed the interim ordinance June 9, 2020 under Ordinance 15902, and December 1, 2020.
+To keep the ordinance valid, the BoCC must pass the interim ordinance with a majority vote every six months.
+See the Interim Emergency Housing Ordinance 15948 (PDF).

-OLD: Homeless Encampment Background: OLD Process (what was allowed under existing regulations)
+Homeless Encampment Background: (what was allowed before adopting the interim ordinance)

 - Homeless encampments are permitted administratively as a temporary use subject to